ElementalMP4/NetflixParty/README.md

 Ignore any errors that Chrome may scream about, it is just complaining about Manifest V2 being deprecated.

+## Why no Chrome Store?

+Due to my age and the use of Manifest V2, this extension can't be put on the chrome store yet.
+However, by the time I port this to Manifest V3 I'll probably be the right age to get this on the chrome store.

 ## Usage

 1) Go to Netflix and choose something to watch